mcoot/satisfactory-config/README.md

 * Install docker
 * Set up `/etc/opt/satisfactory/data` to hold satisfactory config, saves and such

-Run `docker compose up` in the repo root to start the server.
+Run `docker compose up --detach` in the repo root to start the server.

 Obviously you need your firewall on the host set up to allow the relevant ports.